 Unlike current prosthetic sockets, Humure’s design is adjustable to account for growth and other daily changes in the body.

 “Many prostheses in Rwanda are made from rigid materials that don’t give you room to adjust and breathe.
-We need good-working prosthetic sockets that people will feel really happy wearing,” said Humure, who is majoring in biology with a minor in business and management.
+We need good-working prosthetic sockets that people will feel really happy wearing,” said Humure, who is majoring in biology with a minor in business management.

 Humure’s prosthetic socket, which she is developing as her senior project, incorporates skills she has gained through coursework and internships during her time at Wheaton—combining knowledge in the fields of biology, physics and design.